 • Policies regarding payment systems for EV use and EV charging should be technology neutral and allow for a variety of technologies that offer secure and global interoperable solutions to ensure EV drivers can pay using their existing cards or mobile devices.
 Global implementation of EMV technology, contactless (i.e. Tap to Pay), mobile payments and tokenization establishes a foundation to deploy easy-to-use, secure open payments technology for EVs.

-• ISO 15118 standard for Plug & Charge is a good foundation to facilitate EV charging Open Payment capabilities for in-vehicle payments and could resolve many of the challenges faced today.
+• TechNet supports the ISO 15118 standard for Plug & Charge as a good foundation to facilitate EV charging Open Payment capabilities for in-vehicle payments.

 • TechNet supports a robust energy agenda that will spur the development and deployment of clean energy resources, including widespread access to a Clean Fuel Standard (CFS), which would create a technology-neutral market-based program that requires the incremental reduction in the carbon intensity of transportation fuels over time.
 TechNet’s principles on climate change can be found here.